DesignPatternsAdventure/game/README.md

 1. Install `poetry` following [the guide for your operating system](https://python-poetry.org/docs/)
 1. Run `poetry install`
-1. Then `poetry run doit` to see the core tasks available
+1. Then `poetry run doit list` to see the core tasks available or `poetry run doit --continue` to run the defaults